 Tip #9: No Need for Cash

 These tips for visiting the Gila Cliff Dwellings will ensure you are completely prepared for your trip to this unique national monument.
-By taking a few steps to prepare before leaving Silver City and then being aware of your surroundings while on your hike, you and your family will have a great day exploring these ancient homes.
+By taking a few steps to prepare before leaving Silver City, and being aware of your surroundings while on your hike, you and your family will have a great day exploring these ancient homes.
 Enjoy your day in the Gila National Forest.
-For more on visiting this fascinating park, read our post on the Gila Cliff Dwellings and visit the National Park Service’s website.
-Happy travels!